kimcheese33/final_project/README.md

 ## Data Source

 We are using two CSVs which we pulled from Kaggle.com.
-The first dataset, 2007-2016_Homelessness_USA.csv, contains counts of homeless by state, Continuum of Care (CoC), and by severity of homelessness.
+The first dataset, 2007-2016_Homelessness_USA.csv, contains counts of homeless by state, Continuum of Care (CoC), and severity of homelessness.
 The second dataset, state_all.csv, contains education data such as, counts of individuals by state, year, grade level, and math/reading scores.

 ## Questions to Answer